HabitatConnect/.github/profile/README.md

 ## 🔎 Key Features
 Habitat Connect provides the following features:

 - Announcement board: stay in the loop with the latest news and updates.
 The announcement board is your go-to source for important notices, community announcements, and event updates.
+Engage with the community in the comment section to share your thoughts.
-- Birthday Calendar: easy viewing and remembrance of community members’ birthdays.
+- Birthday Calendar: easy viewing and remembrance of community members’ birthdays!
+Celebrate and connect with the Habitat community on their special day.
 - Laundry Checker: tired of waiting for laundry machines to finish?
 With our washer checker, you can see real-time availability and plan your laundry routine more efficiently.
-- Maintenance Requests: reporting maintenance concerns is a breeze.
+- Maintenance Requests: reporting maintenance concerns in a breeze.
 No more hassle with phone calls or lengthy processes; you can now submit your requests effortlessly.
+Keep Hanyang Habitat in top-notch condition!
+- Profile: showcase your personality and creativity with a personalized profile.
+Express yourself and make connections within our Habitat Connect community.

 ## 🫂 Goal
 Our Vision Habitat Connect aims to strengthen the bonds that tie us together in Hanyang Habitat.
 We want to eliminate the barriers of language, culture, and convenience, so every resident can enjoy the benefits of living in our community to the fullest.